Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Apply double folded bias tape to the handle holes as indicated in this tutorial.
 I made my own bias using this tutorial.

 - And that’s pretty much it!
-Your shopping bag pattern is ready!
-Now take a step back and admire your beautiful work!
+Your finished bag is now ready for a walk to the grocery store!
+Take a step back and admire your beautiful new bag!
+And don’t forget your new baby with you on your next shopping trip!

-If you enjoyed this pattern and tutorial, please let me know in the comments below and don’t forget to rate it!
+If you enjoyed this pattern and tutorial, please let me know in the comments below!
 Thanks!

 Pin to save for later